sales-and-marketing

 The Bottom Line

-Auctioneering is a profession being reshaped by technology platforms more than by AI specifically.
-The transactional commodity end of the market is moving online, but the high-value, relationship-driven, performance-oriented core of the profession remains distinctly human.
-If you are drawn to the gavel, specialize and perform — the crowd still wants a show.
+Auctioneering is a profession being reshaped by technology platforms more than by artificial intelligence specifically, and the reshaping is uneven across segments.
+The transactional commodity end of the market is moving online and is shrinking the number of working auctioneers in that segment.
+But the high-value, relationship-driven, performance-oriented core of the profession remains distinctly human, and the auctioneers who specialize in those segments are positioned to thrive even as automated alternatives reshape the lower end of the market.

 _This analysis is AI-assisted, based on data from the Anthropic Economic Index and supplementary labor market research.
 For methodology details, visit our AI Disclosure page._